MinhTranTuan3112/TTM-Music/README.md

 - Who will use the system?
 Everyone can use this website to listen to music
 ## System features:
 - Listen to different genres of the songs and albums including pop, ballad, edm, indie and especially game soundtracks
-- Listen to specially designed playlists including gaming music playlists for gamers, study music playlists
+- Listen to specially designed playlists including gaming music playlists for gamers, study music playlists, throwback playlists
 - Create and add songs to playlists
 - Edit your playlists
 - Shuffle playlists